S-ipk/S-ipk/README.md

 - 🌱 I’m currently learning Cypress Framework,Pen Testing
 - 👯 I’m looking to collaborate on all kind of testing tools :)
 - 🤔 I’m looking for help with UI and Mobile Testing
-- 💬 Ask me about anything about Testing
+- 💬 Ask me about anything Testing
 - 📫 How to reach me: Linkedin or email me : safiyeipkk@gmail.com
 - 😄 Pronouns: Let's call me as Sofia
 - ⚡ Fun fact: Hot water will turn into ice faster than cold water.